 Frequency counts for web-pages in Google (June 2017)

 This is confirmed by Google Ngrams, whose corpus is printed books, that is to say texts that have been edited by gatekeepers rather than unchecked web-pages.
-In 2000 the proportions of untill and til are minute compared to until and till.
+In the year 2000 the proportions of untill and til are minute compared to until and till.
 Until outnumbers till by nearly 10 to 1, five times as much as in the web-pages, presumably suggesting that until is felt more appropriate for the printed word.
-Historically till vastly outnumbered until the sixteenth and seventeenth centuries.
-From about 1750 until rose as till declined, exchanging roles around 1850, leading to the modern proportions.
+Historically till vastly outnumbered until in the sixteenth and seventeenth centuries.
+From about 1750, until rose as till declined, exchanging roles around 1850, leading to the modern proportions.

 Google Ngrams for until, till, til, 'til, untill

 1. until.
 From 1473 to 1630, vntill was the most frequent form of until, peaking about 1580 and petering out by 1640; vntil was second in frequency from 1510 to 1620; untill was the most frequent form from 1630 to 1660, dying out by 1700; until emerged in 1630 and from 1660 on was the most frequent form – contradicting the Google Ngram figures by 200 years!
-Combining <u/v> examples, only double <l> forms existed before 1630; the modern spelling with one <l> until only became frequent in 1630 and became dominant post-1660.
-The Correspondence Corpus CEECS1 1418-1680 (2017) provides no examples with <v>, presumably because of transcription but has till, til, until and untill more or less throughout.
+Combining <u/v> examples, only double <l> forms existed before 1630; the modern spelling with one <l> until only became frequent in 1630 and came to dominate post-1660.
+The Correspondence Corpus CEECS1 1418-1680 (2017) provides no examples with <v>, presumably because of transcription, but has till, til, until and untill more or less throughout.